Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/introduction-to-processors.md

 ![An example of a Scale Vector 2 Processor setup in the Input Action Asset Editor](./Images/Processors-Scale-Look.png)

 There are two bindings attached to the Action.
 The input value ranges of the two bindings are very different.
 To mitigate this difference, it helps to use a Scale Processor on each of the bindings.
-See how the Scale Processor normalizes the input data values for a joystick and a pointer (e.g., a mouse) in the images below.
+See how the Scale Processor normalizes the input data values for a joystick and a pointer (For example, a mouse) in the images below.

 ![An example of a Scale Vector 2 Processor setup in the Input Action Asset Editor](./Images/Processors-Scale-Look-Pointer.png)